KohlMeister/LogsAnalysisProject/README.md

 ## Getting Starting

 The files within this repo will query a database and return the prescribed results to the screen.
-To get started, download the provided files within the reop.
+To get started, download the provided files within the repo.

 ### Files